PaloAltoNetworks/terraform-ansible-intro/docs/terraform-lab.md

 # Terraform Lab Activities

+In this activity you will:

+* Perform basic network configuration
+* Create objects and security rules
+* Clean up the firewall configs

 ## Task 1 - Basic Networking Config

 Change into the `terraform` directory.
 We'll use it for all of our Terraform files.